odoo/owl/doc/component.md

 ### willUnmount

-willUnmount is a hook that is called each time a component is detached from the DOM.
+willUnmount is a hook that is called each time just before a component is unmounted from the DOM.
 This is a good place to remove some listeners, for example.

 This is the opposite method of _mounted_.